Research - 25.01.2024 - 07:50

 "A central element of the evaluation is the distinction between the private and resource costs of the payment methods," explains Dr Tobias Trütsch, head of the study and managing director of the Center for Financial Services Innovation at HSG.
 The private costs represent the total costs borne by an individual stakeholder, such as merchants, financial institutions or consumers.
 Resource costs, on the other hand, reflect expenses in the form of internal processes.
 They result from the private costs minus the fee transfers between the analysed stakeholders.
 Resource costs include time costs for payment, withdrawing and counting cash as well as capital and technology costs.
 They are crucial for assessing the cost efficiency of payment methods from a macroeconomic perspective.

 The costs of payment methods vary greatly depending on the stakeholder.
-At 0.60 per cent of GDP, the retail sector bears the largest share of private costs due to transaction fees, while the financial sector bears the largest share of resource costs at 0.53 per cent of GDP.
-This is followed by consumers with costs of 0.35 per cent (private costs) and 0.1 per cent (resource costs).
+At 0.60 per cent of GDP, the retail sector bears the largest share of private costs due to transaction fees.
+This is followed by consumers and the financial sector with costs of 0.35 per cent and 0.24 per cent.
 The costs for the Swiss National Bank (SNB) are minimal at around 0.03 per cent of GDP.

 On average, debit card payments are the cheapest option, both in terms of resource costs per transaction (CHF 0.70) and in terms of the percentage share of resource costs in turnover (1.6%).
-Cash payments, on the other hand, generate the highest resource costs per transaction (CHF 3.72) and as a percentage of sales (14.6%).
-Credit card payments have average resource costs of CHF 3.21 per transaction and a percentage share of 5.2% of turnover.
+Credit card payments incur the highest resource costs per transaction (CHF 3.21), while cash payments incur the highest resource costs per turnover (7.8%).
+The resource costs amount to CHF 2.00 per transaction for cash payments and 5.3 per cent per turnover for credit card payments.

 The study is based on extensive data collected through detailed surveys of financial institutions, infrastructure providers and merchants in Switzerland.
 In addition, time measurements of payments at Swiss points of sale were carried out for the first time.
 The results are comparable with other international studies.
 For the first time, the study provides comprehensive information for increasing the overall economic efficiency of Swiss payment transactions.